anders94/api-docs/source/includes/_http-private.md

-fillOrKill | (optional) Set to "1" if this order should either fill in its entirety or be completely aborted. immediateOrCancel | (optional) Set to "1" if this order can be partially or completely filled, but any portion of the order that cannot be filled immediately will be canceled. postOnly | (optional) Set to "1" if you want this buy order to only be placed if no portion of it fills immediately. clientOrderId | (optional) Integer value used for tracking order across http responses and "o", "n" & "t" web socket messages.
+fillOrKill | (optional) Set to "1" if this order should either fill in its entirety or be completely aborted. immediateOrCancel | (optional) Set to "1" if this order can be partially or completely filled, but any portion of the order that cannot be filled immediately will be canceled. postOnly | (optional) Set to "1" if you want this buy order to only be placed if no portion of it fills immediately. clientOrderId | (optional) 64-bit Integer value used for tracking order across http responses and "o", "n" & "t" web socket messages.
+Must be unique across all open orders for each account.

 ### Output Fields